isaackhlam/RacingCar/README.md

 ## Environment

-- This project is done under Arduino IDE == 2.0.4, but Arduino IDE >= 2.0.0 should be fine to run this project.
+- This project is done under Arduino IDE == 2.0.1, but Arduino IDE >= 2.0.0 should be fine to run this project.

-- Install library for ESP32
+- Install library for ESP32, this project is done with library version == 2.0.5
   1. In your Arduino IDE, go to `File > Preferences`
   2. Paste the link below into `Additional Board Manager URLs` field:
    ``